W&T Interfaces

 In many smaller switching tasks it is not worth the effort to create special application software or purchase expensive automation tools.
 Here it’s enough to initiate the desired switching operation by simply clicking on an incon or entering a command.
 By using the Web-IO Digital and short VBScripts you can implement such solutions with just a few lines of commands.

-VBScript is an easy-to-program interpreter language supported by Windows 2000, XP and Vista.
+VBScript is an easy-to-program interpreter language supported by all current Windows versions.
 As the name (Visual Basic Script) implies, the syntax of VBScript is derived from Visual Basic.
 No special development environment is required to create VBScripts - all you need is a text editor.
 We recommend the free PSPAD editor (www.pspad.com), which has syntax coloring for VBScript.
 When saving VBScripts the file extension ".vbs" is used.

 The examples below show how VBScript and the Web-IO interact.